RJLabsInnovation/NANO5_PLC/README.md

 Overview
 --------
   This design board is based Outseal PLC V.5 [Outseal Website](http://www.outseal.com/web/produk).
-The main goal of this project to provide sigle side PCB that can be produce in house using transfer paper or negatif film.
+The main goal of this project to provide sigle side PCB that can be produce in house using transfer paper or negatif film method.

 FINAL PRODUCT 3D RENDER
 --------